brollb/webgme-simple-nodes/README.md

 [![Build Status](https://travis-ci.org/brollb/webgme-simple-nodes.svg?branch=master)](https://travis-ci.org/brollb/webgme-simple-nodes)
 # 'Simple Nodes' Plugin for the WebGME
-This plugin converts the WebGME nodes to simple JSON objects (where all children are topologically sorted) then calls a custom `OutputGenerator` which can be created to create custom text files using these simplified data types.
+This plugin converts the WebGME nodes to simple JSON objects (where all children are topologically sorted) then calls a custom `Generator` which can be created to create custom text files using these simplified data types.

 ## Overview
-This library is composed of two objects: `TemplateCreator` and the `OutputGenerator`.
-The `TemplateCreator` converts the WebGME nodes into JSON then passes them to an `OutputGenerator` which handles creating any necessary files (from any templates, etc).
+This library is composed of two objects: `SimpleNodes` and the `Generator`.
+The `SimpleNodes` converts the WebGME nodes into JSON then passes them to an `Generator` which handles creating any necessary files (from any templates, etc).

 ## Quick Start (for the example)
 + Clone this repo